neuronsimulator/nrn/neuron/general/classes/vector/vect.rst

             vec.apply("sin", 0, 9)

-        applies the sin function to the first ten elements of the vector :code:`vec`.
+        applies the sin function to the first ten elements of the vector ``vec``.